ljw1004/csharpspec/csharp/expressions.md

    *  If `K` is zero and the declaration of `T` includes a type parameter with name `I`, then the *simple_name* refers to that type parameter.
    *  Otherwise, if a member lookup ([Member lookup](expressions.md#member-lookup)) of `I` in `T` with `K` type arguments produces a match:
       * If `T` is the instance type of the immediately enclosing class or struct type and the lookup identifies one or more methods, the result is a method group with an associated instance expression of `this`.
 If a type argument list was specified, it is used in calling a generic method ([Method invocations](expressions.md#method-invocations)).
-      * Otherwise, if `T` is the instance type of the immediately enclosing class or struct type, if the lookup identifies an instance member, and if the reference occurs within the *block* of an instance constructor, an instance method, or an instance accessor, the result is the same as a member access ([Member access](expressions.md#member-access)) of the form `this.I`.
+      * Otherwise, if `T` is the instance type of the immediately enclosing class or struct type, if the lookup identifies an instance member, and if the reference occurs within the body of an instance constructor, an instance method, or an instance accessor, the result is the same as a member access ([Member access](expressions.md#member-access)) of the form `this.I`.
 This can only happen when `K` is zero.
       * Otherwise, the result is the same as a member access ([Member access](expressions.md#member-access)) of the form `T.I` or `T.I<A1,...,Ak>`.
 In this case, it is a binding-time error for the *simple_name* to refer to an instance member.

 *  Otherwise, for each namespace `N`, starting with the namespace in which the *simple_name* occurs, continuing with each enclosing namespace (if any), and ending with the global namespace, the following steps are evaluated until an entity is located: